ocampojuanmartin/ocampojuanmartin/README.md

 A passionate full-stack developer student from Argentina.
 I am focused on learning new technlogies and expanding my programming knowledge everyday.
 Welcome!

-Skills: REDUX / REACT / JS / HTML / CSS / NODE / SQL
+Skills: REDUX / REACT / JS / HTML / CSS / NODE / SQL / MONGODB

 - 🔭 I graduated from HENRY where i became a full stack developer.
 Some of the proyects i worked in are SPA (Single Page Applications) and an E-commerce which i will pin below.